Interesting

 The inner planets are closer to the Sun and are smaller and rockier.
 The outer planets are further away, larger and made up mostly of gas.
 After an asteroid belt comes the outer planets, Jupiter, Saturn, Uranus and Neptune.

-READ ALSO: What are the uses of ammonium?
+READ ALSO: What are the main risks of stocks?

 When did the inner rocky planets form?